cap-js/docs/get-started/index.md

   cds
   ```

-  which should yield some output like that:
+  You see some output like that:

   ```sh
   USAGE